chengkuanz/complier-design/README.md

 ## Authors

-This game was developed by [Chengkuan Zhao](https://github.com/chengkuanz) and [Chang Liu](https://github.com/lyalc542), between January 2023 and April 2023.
+This complier was developed by [Chengkuan Zhao](https://github.com/chengkuanz) and [Chang Liu](https://github.com/lyalc542), between January 2023 and April 2023.
 Feel free to reach out for any questions.

 last update: July 5 2024